ws-choi/mdx-submissions21/paper.md

 # Method: KUIELab-MDX-Net
 ![The Overall Architecture of KUIELab-MDX-Net](mdx_net.png)

-Although its performance was promising on MusDB18 benchmark, we could not submit this for MDX challenge because the original TFC-TDF-U-Net is computationally heavy to be evaluated within the time limit.
+Since the original TFC-TDF-U-Net is computationally heavy to be evaluated within the time limit of the MDX challenge, we could not submit this, although its performance was promising on MusDB18 benchmark.
-To make an affordable model for MDX challenge, we empirically found a good balance of performance and required resources.
+To make an affordable model for the MDX challenge, we empirically found a good balance of performance and required resources.

-As in Figure 2, KUIELab-MDX-Net consists of five networks, all trained separately.
-Figure 2 depicts the overall flow at inference time: the four separation models (TFC-TDF-U-Net v2) first estimate each source independently, then the *Mixer* model takes these estimated sources (+ mixture) and outputs enhanced estimated sources.
+As in Figure 2, KUIELab-MDX-Net consists of six networks, all trained separately.
+Figure 2 depicts the overall flow at inference time: the four U-Net-based separation models (TFC-TDF-U-Net v2) first estimate each source independently, then the *Mixer* model takes these estimated sources (+ mixture) and outputs enhanced estimated sources.
+Also, we extract sources with another network based on a time domain approach, as shown in the right side of Figure 2.
+We used pretrained Demucs [@defossez:2021] without fine-tuning.
+Finally, it takes the weighted average for each estimated source, also known as *blending* [@Uhlich17].

 ## TFC-TDF-U-Net v2
 ![The architecture of TFC-TDF-U-Net v2](TFC_TDF_v2.png)